arnfred/covid-19/README.md

 * 2020-03-25: I start notice a drop in confirmed cases that my brain is keen to associate with the lockdown, but with only two datapoints,  I think it's better to wait a bit and see if it continues for another couple of days before getting too optimistic.
 * 2020-03-30: The confirmed case rate in Italy has stayed stable since the lock-down, a pattern that was also seen in Wuhan.
 In China it took around 2 weeks before the number of daily confirmed cases had halved after the lockdown had set in.
+* 2020-04-04: It's looking like the Italian daily cases are have been going down unsteadily for the last week and the death rate is showing signs of doing the same.
+Based on China and Italy, I'm suspecting that the time between infection and death is more like 14 (the conclusion in one paper based on data from China) than 8 (the conclusion in another paper based on early data from Italy).

 ## Spain